soylentOrange/sdarr/README.md

 <img src="man/figures/README-example-sdarr-1.png" width="100%" />

-### sdarr.lazy
+### Random sub-sampling modification of the SDAR-algorithm

-Basic example of the lazy variant of the sdarr-function on a synthetic data set, which is based on the properties of aluminium (Al 6060 T66) as given in the [Metallic Material Properties Development and Standardization (MMPDS) Handbook](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/PB2003106632.xhtml).
+A basic example of `sdarr.lazy()`, a lazy variant of the sdarr-function on a synthetic data set, which is based on the properties of aluminium (Al 6060 T66) as given in the [Metallic Material Properties Development and Standardization (MMPDS) Handbook](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/PB2003106632.xhtml).
 A toe-region and a non-zero intercept are added to make the test data less boring.

-The sdarr.lazy-function analyzes the data and will give a small report as a message.
+`sdarr.lazy()` analyzes the data for the optimum size of the fitting region via random sub-sampling.
+It will give a small report as a message after finding the optimum fit.
 It should confirm the Young’s-modulus of 68 GPa and an intercept of 10 MPa.
-As the data set is rather short, enforce random sub-sampling by setting enforce_subsampling to TRUE.
+As the data set is rather short, enforce random sub-sampling by setting `enforce_subsampling = TRUE`.

 To make use of multi-core processing, configure [furrr](https://furrr.futureverse.org/) to use a multisession strategy.